mcbeet/beet/docs/getting_started.md

 ```

 ## Creating a project
-Beet projects start with a configuration file, like `beet.json`, in the root of your project.
+Beet projects start with a configuration file, `beet.json`, in the root of your project.

 ```{tab} beet.json
 ```json